ed3899/cloud-dev/README.md

 We prioritize a simple setup process for your convenience.
 Therefore, we suggest the following approach when it comes to secrets setup and permissions:

 - **Minimize External Dependencies:** Having to set up secrets on a 3rd party app right from the start can hinder the development experience.
-Hence, we recommend avoiding this additional complexity unless absolutely necessary.
+Hence, we avoid this additional complexity unless absolutely necessary.
 - **Focus on Cloud Provider Credentials:** By limiting the permissions of your cloud provider credentials, you remain in control of ensuring they have the correct permissions.
 This puts the responsibility squarely on your own shoulders.

 Our aim is to strike a balance between simplicity and security, providing you with a streamlined and efficient development experience while maintaining control over the permissions granted to your cloud provider credentials.